santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 • **Violates criteria of adequacy** - None of these explanations offer testability, mechanism, or conservatism
 • **Appeal to irrelevant authority** - Edgar Cayce was a psychic, not a scientist or maritime expert
 • **False dichotomy** - Implies either Earth is fully explored OR mysteries like Bermuda Triangle exist
 • **Irrelevant conclusion** - Ocean covering 3/5 of Earth doesn't logically support supernatural explanations for disappearances

-The author presents fringe theories alongside natural ones without discrimination, using the ocean's size to justify maintaining mystery rather than investigating actual causes.